Todmount/pronunciation-fetcher/README.md

 > #### API key requirements
 > Certain sources, such as [Merriam-Webster Dictionary API](https://dictionaryapi.com/) require you to get your own API key from their portal
-> - **You will be prompted to enter your key before accessing such sources**
+> - **You’ll be prompted to enter your key when using such sources**
-> - Additionally, you can manually redact the key in a .env file at the project root
+> - Additionally, you can manually place the key in a .env file
 > - A .env.example file is provided to show the required format
 > ```text
 > # .env